British lender Nationwide wins customers from scandal-hit banks

 However, the big five of Lloyds Banking Group (LLOY.L), Royal Bank of Scotland (RBS.L), Barclays (BARC.L), HSBC (HSBA.L) and Santander UK (SAN.MC) continue to control more than 80 percent of the market for personal current accounts.

 The mutual society said that 316,700 personal current accounts were opened during the period, up 20 percent on a year earlier, helped by new rules making it easier to switch accounts.
-The increase helped it to more than double underlying profit to 539 million pounds ($901 million).
+The increase helped it to more than double underlying profit to 539 million pounds.

 Chief Executive Graham Beale told Reuters that Nationwide, which is also Britain's third-largest mortgage lender and second-biggest provider of saving products, was picking up customers from all its major rivals.